-The Library supports curriculum for class assignments, current and varied options for recreational reading, and access to print materials, computers, electronic databases, iPads, and the Internet.
+The Library provides current and varied options for recreational reading, and access to print materials, computers, electronic databases, iPads, and the Internet.
 Specialized spaces are available for class instruction, independent study and collaborative learning.
 Teacher-Librarians are available to assist students and classes with research and reading skills as well as to provide instruction on information and technological literacy.
-Please see Ms. Nicol in the Library for more information.